The Sympathizer: Plot

-When he receives an offer to consult for a Hollywood film on the Vietnam War called The Hamlet, he sees it as an opportunity to show multiple sides of the War and to give the Vietnamese a voice in its historical portrayal.
-However, working on set in the Philippines, he not only fails to complicate the misleading, romantically American representation of the war, but almost dies when explosives detonate long before they should.
-There is skepticism as to whether the explosion was a mistake since the director greatly dislikes the narrator.
+When he receives an offer to consult for a Hollywood film on the Vietnam War called The Hamlet, he sees it as an opportunity to give the Vietnamese a voice in their historical portrayal.
+However, working on set in the Philippines, he not only fails to complicate the misleading, romantically American representation of the war, but almost dies when explosives detonate before they should.
+He is skeptical as to whether this is a mistake, as the director greatly dislikes him.

-After he recovers, against Man's insistence that he stay in the U.S. and continue his work as a mole, the narrator decides to accompany the exiled troops back into Vietnam.
-Before he returns, he executes a left-leaning Vietnamese newspaper editor, "Sonny", who he learns had an affair with Ms. Mori while the narrator was in the Philippines.
-During his mission in Vietnam, he manages to barely save Bon's life.
-However, it is to no heroic avail as they are captured and imprisoned.
+After he recovers, against Man's insistence that he stay in the U.S., the narrator decides to accompany the exiled troops back into Vietnam.
+Before he returns, he shoots and kills a left-leaning Vietnamese newspaper editor, Sonny, who he learns had an affair with Ms. Mori while the narrator was in the Philippines.
+During his mission in Vietnam, he saves Bon's life before they are captured by the revolutionaries and imprisoned in an re-education camp.

-The encampment is where the protagonist writes his confession, a plea for absolution addressed to the commandant who is directed by the commissar.
-However, rather than writing what his communist comrades wish to hear, the protagonist writes a complex and nuanced reflection of the events that have led him to his imprisonment.
-He refuses to show only one side, he leaves nothing out (even his painful memories of a childhood without a father or of his first experience masturbating), and he sympathizes with the many perspectives of a complicated conflict that has divided a nation.
+During his captivity, the narrator writes his confession, addressed to the camp commandant who is directed by the commissar.
+The confession is a complex and nuanced reflection of the events that have led him to his imprisonment, sympathizing with the many perspectives of the war.
 While he still considers himself a communist and revolutionary, he acknowledges his friendships with those who are supposedly his enemy and he understands all soldiers as honorably fighting for their home.
-When his confession drafts are rejected, he is finally brought before the commissar.
+After his confession drafts are repeatedly rejected, he is finally brought before the commissar.

-The commissar, the man with no face, turns out to be his direct superior Man.
-Yet, this does not stop Man from subjecting him to torture as part of his reeducation.
-First, he must admit his crime of being complicit in the torturing and raping of a female communist agent.
+The commissar, known as "the faceless man" due to his severe napalm burns, turns out to be his direct superior Man.
+However, this does not stop Man from subjecting him to torture as part of his re-education.
+First, the narrator must admit his crime of being complicit in the torturing and raping of a female communist agent.
 Then he must realize that he took part, albeit unconsciously, in the murder of his father.
 Lastly, he must learn Man's final lesson that a revolution fought for independence and freedom could make those things worth less than nothing, that nothingness itself was more precious than independence and freedom.
 The novel ends with the narrator on crowded boat of refugees at sea as part of the massive maritime exodus from Vietnam that began in 1975.